radcamp/radcamp.github.io/Brisbane2025/setup.md

 ## Installing ipyrad

-To start the terminal on the jupyter dashboard, click "Terminal" in the Launcher.
+To start the terminal on the Jupyter dashboard, click "Terminal" in the Launcher.
 ![png](images/Binder_Littleblackwindow.jpg)

 ipyrad uses **conda**, which is a package manager for python.
 We downloaded